YiLimath/YiLimath.github.io/_pages/agent-system/multiple-agent-cooperation.md

 *Figure: specialized agents return typed artifacts through a shared message protocol; the coordinator aggregates and verifies the result.*

+**In one sentence.** Divide work across specialists exchanging typed artifacts; the cost is coordination, and agreement between agents is not correctness.

 ## Problem

 A complex task may require incompatible skills, independent exploration, or